 Please note that all the examples above have a trailing comment in each line.
 This is necessary and is not optional.
 The comment even if it is only the semi-colon (;) is needed.

 If there is no comment symbol at the end then the OPTION_nn setting will not be recognized correctly and is treated as malformed and therefore ignored.

-The custom option syntax understands hex bytes as two digit values, IP addresses as a group of four decimal numbers seperated by ‘.’, and “text”.
-As seperators are allowed: blanks and colons (:).
+The custom option syntax understands hex bytes as two digit values, IP addresses as a group of four decimal numbers separated by ‘.’, and “text”.
+As separators are allowed: blanks and colons (:).
 Two special syntax features make it easier to deal with custom options (available since V2.4).
 The first is the auto-len prefix for everything inside of parentheses ().
 You can group all data (hex bytes, IP addresses and text) as you whish and put parentheses around them.
 The resulting encoding will automatically prefix the data with a length field.
 An example can be seen in the FAQ.